 Arts & Sciences Award Program

 The Arts & Sciences Award Program is available to students who are deaf and hard of hearing who are in grades one through twelve to participate in after-school, weekend or summer programs focused on developing skills in the arts or sciences.
 Programs may be offered through museums, nature centers, art or music centers, zoological parks, space and science camps, dance and theater studios, martial arts studios or any other program with a focus on the arts or sciences.
 Awards cannot be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports camps or sports including figure skating or gymnastics.
-The deadline to apply for support in 2016 has passed.
-The 2017 program will open in February with a deadline in April.
+The 2017 program is open with a deadline in April.
 Please check back at that time for an application and more information about the 2017 program.

 School‐Age Financial Aid Program

 The School‐Age Financial Aid program is for students with a pre‐lingual bilateral hearing loss in the moderately-severe to profound range who use listening and spoken language and who are in first through twelfth grades and attending a parochial, independent or private mainstream school.
 Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech language support services, academic tutoring, transportation, and other school‐related expenses.
 Please Note: Public school, oral school, OPTION school, home school and post‐secondary students are not eligible for this program.
 This program is now closed for 2016.
 The 2017 application is expected to open in late March with a deadline in early May.
 Program details and an application packet will be available here when the application is open.

 Preschool‐Age Financial Aid Program